 There are different systems for grading kidney cancer.
 The Fuhrman system has been widely used in Australia, but a newer system called the International Society of Urological Pathology (ISUP) system has been introduced.
 Both systems grade kidney cancer from 1 to 4, with grade 1 being the slowest growing and grade 4 the fastest growing.

 Staging kidney cancer

 The stage of a cancer describes how large it is, where it is, and whether it has spread in the body.
 Knowing the stage of the kidney cancer helps doctors plan the best treatment for you.
 The stage can be given before surgery (clinical staging), but may be revised after surgery (pathologic staging).

-If you have kidney cancer, your doctor will use the results of the tests described above to assign a stage of I–IV.
-Stages I–II are considered early kidney cancer, and stages III–IV are considered advanced.
-The diagrams opposite explain staging in more detail.
+If you have kidney cancer, your doctor will use the results of the tests described above to assign a stage of I–IV (see below for more detail):

 Prognosis means the expected outcome of a disease.
 It is not possible for anyone to predict the exact course of the disease, but your medical team can give you an idea about common issues that affect people with kidney cancer.

 The stage of the cancer is the main factor in determining prognosis.
 In most cases, the earlier that kidney cancer is diagnosed, the better the chance of successful treatment.
 If the cancer is found after it has spread to other parts of the body, it is very unlikely that all of the cancer can be removed, but treatment can often keep it under control.

 People who can have surgery to remove the cancer tend to have better outcomes.
 However, other factors such as your age, general fitness and medical history also affect prognosis.